14 Best Cold Weather Moisturizers for Acne-Prone Skin to Use in The Winter

 Vichy Normaderm PhytoAction Acne Control Moisturizer

-My derm recommended me this one, and I’ve been a loyalist since, either summer or winter.
-It’s indeed one of the best treatment moisturizers for acne-prone skin because the formula features 2% salicylic acid (maximum allowed in OTCs), which balances sebum, shrinks pores’ look, and helps heal pimples and blackheads.
-At the same time, it’s made with kaolin and zinc, both known for their antibacterial and anti-inflammatory properties, ideal for breakouts.
-All whilst glycerin and sodium hyaluronate burst hydration and soothe the skin in a lightweight, serum-like formula.
+My derm recommended this one to me, and I’ve been a loyalist ever since, in both summer and winter.
+It’s indeed one of the best treatment moisturizers for acne-prone skin because the formula features 2% salicylic acid (the maximum allowed in OTCs), which balances sebum, shrinks the look of pores, and reduces blackheads.
+At the same time, the moisturizer is made with kaolin and zinc, both known for their antibacterial and anti-inflammatory properties.
+All the while, glycerin and sodium hyaluronate provide bursts of hydration and soothe the skin in a lightweight, serum-like formula.

 Who wrote this?